Salesforce-org-Impact-Labs/01HousingandHomelessness/README.md

 ## Packaging

-1. The packaging flow runs when you merge your PR into master
+1. The packaging flow creates a new beta package when you merge your PR into master
 2. It's possible that you'll get a passing PR check (it deploys, all tests pass) but then there are packaging errors (namespace issues, overall code coverage < 75%, etc)
+3. `cci flow run release_production` will do a non-beta release

 ## Troubleshooting